za-14/Checkers-AI/README.md

 **Key Features**
 🧩 **Multiple AI Algorithms:**
-Minimax, Alpha-Beta Pruning, and Tabular Q-Learning
+Minimax, Alpha-Beta Pruning, and Reinforcement Learning via Q-Learning

 ♟️ **Special Rules:**
 To make the gameplay more dynamic and challenging for the AI agents, we added several custom rules: